PP-19-01 Vityaz: Vityaz-SN

-The Vityaz-SN removed the side rail and added the railed dust cover.
+The original, but with a removed side rail and added railed dust cover.

 PPK-20

 PPK-20 is a further modernization of the PP-19 Vityaz, developed and manufactured by Kalashnikov Concern.

-The PPK-20 features the AK-19 folding telescopic buttstock, ambidextrous fire selector controls, an optional quick-detachable sound and flash suppressor, a Picatinny rail mounted on the dust cover for various optical sights, an improved handguard design with an M-LOK interface on the sides and slots for Picatinny rails on the top and bottom, and a lighter weight design.
+The PPK-20 features the AK-19 folding telescopic buttstock, ambidextrous fire selector controls, an optional quick-detachable sound and flash suppressor, a Picatinny rail mounted on the dust cover for various optical sights, an improved handguard design with an M-LOK interface on the sides and slots for Picatinny rails on the top and bottom, and a lighter-weight design.

-The 9mm PPK-20 variant with improved ergonomics and ammunition, increased reliability and supplemented with a silencer completed state trials and approved for serial production in July 2020.
+The 9mm PPK-20 variant with improved ergonomics and ammunition, increased reliability, and supplemented with a silencer completed state trials and was approved for serial production in July 2020.

 The Russian Aerospace Forces decided to include the PPK-20 submachine gun in the survival kit for military pilots.

 A modernized version is mass-produced as of late 2025 for Russian internal security and for export.